-We highly suggest a visit to the Rosie the Riveter National Historic Park.
+We highly suggest a visit to the Rosie the Riveter WWII Home Front National Historical Park near San Francisco.

 Our visit wasn’t planned and ended up being a highlight of our trip.
 We were driving down the freeway and saw the signs saying the park was on the next exit.
 We quickly pulled off and headed out to find the park.
 We were not sure what we would find but we were so glad we stopped.